AudriusAnusauskas/ToDoAppAudrius/README.md

 More recently completed tasks are upper on the list compared to earlier completed.
 The tasks are being saved in browser's sessionStorage. <br>
 The list is prefilled with two sample tasks. <br>
-When the app first loads, please hit the refresh button to load the prefilled tasks. <br>

 ## Installation
 The app does not need any installation.
 Simply clone this repo to the folder on  your local machine.